 Comprehensive income is the change in shareholders' equity during a period from transactions and other events from non-owner sources.
 Other comprehensive income includes both net earnings and other comprehensive income.
-Other comprehensive income includes holdings gains and losses on available for sale investments, gains and losses on certain derivative financial instruments and foreign currency gains and losses relating to self-sustaining foreign operations all of which are not included in the calculation of net earnings until realized.
+Other comprehensive income includes holdings gains and losses on available for sale investments, gains and losses on foreign currency gains and losses relating to self-sustaining foreign operations all of which are not included in the calculation of net earnings until realized.
 This standard requires the presentation of comprehensive income, and its components in a financial statement that is displayed with the same prominence as the other financial statements.

-Accordingly, the Company reports a consolidated statement of comprehensive income (loss) with the consolidated statement of operations and includes the account "accumulated other comprehensive loss" on the consolidated statement of shareholders' equity and in the shareholders' equity section of the consolidated balance sheet.
+Accordingly, the Company reports a consolidated statement of other comprehensive loss with the consolidated statement of operations and includes the account "accumulated other comprehensive loss" on the consolidated statement of shareholders' equity and in the shareholders' equity section of the consolidated balance sheet.